Literature / Debt of Honor

 - Also used against the Japanese during negotiations, where Chris Cook is tricked into giving the Japanese delegation false information that is used to place them at a tactical disadvantage for another US operation.

 - Honest Corporate Executive: George Winston, who would later play important roles in future novels, was first introduced in Debt of Honor.
 He was the one who sold his controlling interest in his mutual-funds institution, the Columbus Group, to Yamata, allowing the latter to make his attack on the US economy.
+He later plays a major role in countering the attack.

 - Hot Sub-on-Sub Action: Besides the Japanese surprise attacks, Debt of Honor is the second novel in which an Ohio-class boat is used as an offensive platform (albeit because Pac Fleet had been stripped down to minimal reserves due to the closing of the Cold War).